 - Any other type or variation of smoking and or chewing tobacco.

-- Wholesaler & Manufacturer license are $1,500 per location.
+- Wholesaler & Manufacturer licenses are $1,500 per location.

-- Vending machine license are $25 per location.
+- Vending machine licenses are $25 per location.

 Reporting and Payment

 Pennsylvania licensed tobacco product manufacturers and wholesalers are required to file monthly tax returns, whether or not taxable transactions occur in a period.
 Visit